-I love science, especially astronomy and cosmology, and read it daily.
-I was aware all of the information contained a TV programme I saw some years ago featuring Stephen Hawking “Did God create the universe?”
+I love science, especially astronomy and cosmology, and read about it daily and watch TV documentaries on it.
+Some years ago I watched a TV programme featuring Stephen Hawking, entitled “Did God create the universe?”

 Initially he described the ways the church had opposed scientists such as Galileo.
 He then described how subatomic particles appear, disappear and reappear at random out of nothing.
 He went on to say that, similarly, the universe originally was very small – a singularity – hence it too could come into existence out of nothing without violating the known laws of physics.
 It was originally an infinitesimally small black hole which exploded in the Big Bang ultimately to form the universe as we know it.
 He asked whether God created the quantum laws governing this and commented that science has a more compelling explanation.
 His main thesis was that there was no time before the Big Bang so, said Hawking, it doesn’t have a cause.
 In fact there was no time in which a cause could exist.
 He concluded that the question “Did God create the universe?” was therefore a question that doesn’t make sense.
 Then he added that there is probably no heaven and no afterlife.
 (He will know better now).